 - The time period matters.
 While the last five years have been challenging for hedge fund performance, the prior five years saw results that were above expectations.

-- Hedge funds can, and do, play an important role of downside protection with upside participation, but you need the latter to justify the former.
+- Hedge funds can, and do, play an important role of downside management with upside participation, but you need the latter to justify the former.